rizac/gfzreport/gfzreport/templates/tutorial/_chap_web_on_server.rst

 If there are users who need to edit the resport and do not have authorization, then :ref:`modifydbusers`, otherwise :ref:`restartserver`.

-Check that at http://st161dmz/gfzreport/network there is the button corresponding to the newly created report
+Please remember to **check visually** the result.
+Go at http://st161dmz/gfzreport/network and check that there is the button corresponding to the newly created report.
+Then click on that button and check the report template (e.g., all pdf figures are correctly in the grid, the station map is correctly displaying the stations, and so on)

+Notes
+*****

-Note: the program accepts wildcards, but UNIX expands wildcards into the list of matching files before calling our program, and that breaks the program functionality.
+The program accepts wildcards, but UNIX expands wildcards into the list of matching files before calling our program, and that breaks the program functionality.
 Solution:
 Escape wildcards with backslash, or avoid wildcards at all